cockroachdb/docs/v20.1/vectorized-execution.md

 ## Disk-spilling operations

 Global sorts and merge and hash joins are memory-intensive operations.
 If there is not enough memory allocated for a sort or a join, CockroachDB will spill intermediate execution results to disk.
+By default, the limit allocated per operator is 64MiB.
+You can change this limit with the `sql.distsql.temp_storage.workmem` [cluster setting](cluster-settings.html).

-You can configure a node's budget for in-memory query processing at node startup with the [`--max-sql-memory` flag](cockroach-start.html#general).
-If a SQL query exceeds the memory budget, the node spills intermediate execution results to disk.
+You can also configure a node's total budget for in-memory query processing at node startup with the [`--max-sql-memory` flag](cockroach-start.html#general).
+If the queries running on the node exceed the memory budget, the node spills intermediate execution results to disk.
 The [`--max-disk-temp-storage` flag](cockroach-start.html#general) sets the maximum on-disk storage capacity.
+If the maximum on-disk storage capacity is reached, the query will return an error during execution.

 ## Known limitations

 Vectorized execution is not as extensively tested as CockroachDB's existing row-oriented execution engine.
-In addition, some data types are not supported, and support for some operations is experimental.
+In addition, some data types are not supported, and support for some queries is experimental.

 ### Supported data types